 A Better Way to Write and Review Requirements

-In much the same way that syntax checkers and debuggers help software refine code, these analysis tools help engineers and analysts refine requirements.
+In much the same way syntax checkers and debuggers help software developers refine code, these analysis tools help systems engineers and analysts refine requirements.
 They provide a quality assessment of each requirement analyzed, cueing users to possible sources of ambiguity and allowing them to quickly correct problems before sending their requirements for formal review.
-They’ve been shown to reduce requirement review and correction time by 50 to 75 percent. [ix],[x]
+They’ve been shown to reduce requirement review and correction time by 50 to 75 percent. [i] [ii]

 QVscribe for Word and Excel

-Leading this class of requirement analysis tools is QVscribe from QRA Corp.
-QVscribe is an add-in for Microsoft Word and Microsoft Excel that analyzes the quality and consistency of requirements inside those applications.
-By integrating directly with popular requirement authoring tools, QVscribe helps engineers and analysts reduce ambiguity and improve clarity at the earliest stages of development.
+One of these new NLP analysis tools is QVscribe, an add-in for Microsoft Word and Microsoft Excel that analyses the quality and consistency of requirements inside those applications.
+By integrating with popular authoring tools and presenting its results directly within them, QVscribe helps engineers and analysts reduce ambiguity and improve clarity at the earliest stages of development.

 Download the Printable Guide